wwwaldo/pbrt-video/README.md

 Also:

-- Rotate the camera
+- Rotate the camera.
-- Rotate the polytope
+- Rotate the polytope.
+TODO: This can be done in different ways, and which yields surprisingly different 3D animations!

 [120-cell]: https://bathsheba.com/sculpt/